chrisociepa/allamo/README.md

     --wandb_log=True
 ```

-To run on 2+ nodes with DDP, example:
+To run on 2+ nodes (with 8 GPUs each) with DDP, example:
 - Run on the first (master) node with example IP 123.456.123.456:

 ```